Dharshiniselvakumar/Youtube-Data-harvesting-and-warehousing-/README.md

 5.With the help of Streamlit application,datas can be viewed in web browser.It is an open-source app framework in which we can create web apps from data scripts in pure Python and  can customize, deploy, and share your apps with no front-end experience required.

-#Skills take away:
+Skills take away:

-Python scripting,
+1.Python scripting,
-API integration,
+2.API integration,
-Data Collection,
+3.Data Collection,
-Data Management using MongoDB and SQL,
+4.Data Management using MongoDB and SQL,
-Streamlit
+5.Streamlit